davidfokkema/canvas-course-tools/README.md

 (with short notes for each student) and even class lists with photos (if you provide photos).

-In a next version you'll be able to create Canvas groups based on a group list file.
-We already have that functionality in stand-alone scripts, but it is still rough around the edges.
+You can also use this tool to create groups and group sets on Canvas based on a group list file.